Sharkai256/HTML-Parser/README.md

-# HTML Parser
+# HTML PS (HTML ⇄ DOM)

-This module takes HTML string as input and produces simplified DOM.
+This module takes HTML string as input and produces simplified DOM which then, after being changed can be serialized back.

 ## Installation